0penthe0ry/0penthe0ry.github.io/content/resources/index.md

 - There are no stupid questions.
 - Asynchronous first: we are students from different times zones.
 Don't expect instant replies on Discord; it's preferably to take your time and write a thoughtful reply than rapid-fire chatting.
 - Default to public: everything that we do is open-source.
 We write code and proofs, so that anyone can learn from them.
-There is no entry barried for other students.
+There is no entry barrier for new students.

 # Need help?